Pujols moves up, passes A-Rod on career RBIs chart

 The 40-year-old Pujols hit an RBI single in the fifth inning to top A-Rod.

-”Congrats to my friend (at)PujolsFive on another amazing milestone!
+“Congrats to my friend @PujolsFive on another amazing milestone!
 One of the best hitters ever and an incredible person,” Rodriguez tweeted.

 Pujols is batting .211 with three home runs and 12 RBIs this season.
 He’s recently been out of the lineup for the Angels, who have the worst record in the American League.